squidfunk/mkdocs-material/docs/publishing-your-site.md

       GH_TOKEN: ${{ secrets.GH_TOKEN }}
     ```

-Now, when a new commit is pushed to `master`, the static site is automatically
+Now, when a new commit is pushed to either the `master` or `main` branches,
-built and deployed.
-Commit and push the file to your repository to see the
+the static site is automatically built and deployed.
+Commit and push the file
-workflow in action.
+to your repository to see the workflow in action.

 Your documentation should shortly appear at `<username>.github.io/<repository>`.